-In that event that the request is unclear, the district will contact the requestor within five days to clarify the intent of the request.
+In the event the request is unclear, the district will contact the requestor within five days to clarify the intent of the request.
 Once clarified, the district will respond in accordance with the guidelines stated above.
 If the requestor fails to clarify the request, the district may consider the request closed.

-No request will be denied solely on the basis that the request is overbroad.
+No request will be denied solely on the basis that the request is too broad.

 If the record which is requested for inspection and/or copying contains both information exempted from disclosure and nonexempt information, the district will produce as much of the record as possible, with the exempt portion redacted, and will provide a written explanation for the redaction.

 Public records will be available for inspection and copying during the district’s customary office hours, Monday-Friday, 8:30 a.m. – 4:00 p.m.
 There is no cost to view records.

 After inspection is complete, the Public Records Officer or designee will make the requested copies or arrange for copying.
 The copying rate per page, as established by the district and which may vary from time to time, is available at the district administrative office.
 The district may also charge for actual costs of postage, including the cost of the packaging or mailing supplies, as required for fulfillment of the request.
 Full payment must be made by cash, check, or money order, and is due prior to the release of any copied records.
 For copying requests in which total fees (applicable per page rate plus the cost of postage and shipping supplies) are estimated to exceed $25.00, payment must be received in advance to initiate copying and/or mailing services.